m-lab/website/_pages/jobs-contract-imls-development.md

 ---
 layout: page
 permalink: /jobs/imls-application-contract/
-title: "Call for Bids - Administration & User Facing Application, Institute for Museum and Library Services"
+title: "Call for Proposals - Administrative & User Facing Application"
 breadcrumb: "contribute"
 ---

-# Development Sub-contract: Administration & User Facing Application, Institute for Museum and Library Services
+# Call for Proposals - Administrative & User Facing Application

 M-Lab invites bids for contractual services to develop an _Administration & User Facing Application_ for our grant [sub-award from Simmons University](https://slis.simmons.edu/blogs/mlbn/about/){:target="_blank"}, "Measuring Library Broadband Networks for the National Digital Platform", (award #LG-71-18-0110-18) from by the Institute of Museum and Library Services (IMLS) National Leadership Grant for Libraries program.